 I visited the home as a child and Great-great-aunt Mildred was the first to greet us.
 Great-grandma Frantz was waiting anxiously in the background.
 I never fully appreciated the sisters.
 As any child would, I only saw them as old.
 Born in 1896 and 1898, respectively, they wore the dress of spinsters.
 Their gray hair projected a crown of righteousness.
 Thick glasses kept secret the direction of dissenting looks.
 When Aunt Mildred welcomed us, her voice was not a loud voice, yet she commanded attention.
 Great-grandma Frantz had a quieter nature about her, yet she never went unheard.

 Aunt Mildred had an abundance of spirited energy.
 Always working, she expected an equivalent effort from others as well.
 She gave orders with an air of sternness, apparent even when she smiled.
 A well-deserved air of authority emanated from Aunt Mildred.
 The children knew, in her devoted manner, she loved them deeply.
 Somehow, through her gruff exterior, she obviously loved her stature in life.
 Called to the mission field by God, she originally set her sights on India.
 Aunt Mildred graduated from Asbury University in 1925, and subsequently began nurse’s training at Christ Hospital in Cincinnati, Ohio.
 Through a series of events, she left Ohio and arrived at Bethany on March 29, 1927, the year after its conception.
-There she stayed; a towering rock that helped build Bethany Children’s Home; until about a year before her death in 1986, nearly sixty years later.
+There she stayed; a towering rock that helped build Bethany Children’s Home.
+Nearly sixty years later, her declining health forced her to move in with my grandparents in 1983, just before her death in 1986.
 Her primary position was a school teacher and nurse.
 She became the first clerk at the Bethany Post Office on July 28, 1928; Acting Postmaster in 1950; and Postmaster, April 19, 1951, maintaining that position until May 31, 1970.
 During her nearly sixty years at the orphanage, as a pioneer nurse she delivered 267 babies without a doctor being on the case at the time of delivery.
 Aunt Mildred never married.
 The orphanage became her mission…and her family.

 Quite a bit shorter than her older sister, great-grandma walked with a limp, crippled from polio as a child.
 Deep down inside this quiet spirit lay a gentle sense of humor.
 During evening assembly, great-grandma acted out one of her many readings.
 They were always funny, and some were quite ornery for a conservative great-grandmother.
-I enjoyed her peaceful demeanor, but being an energetic child, I was soon bored and ran off to find some mischief of my own.
+I enjoyed her peaceful demeanor, but being an inquisitive child, I eventually ran off to find some adventure of my own.

 In the dining hall, everyone ate on long tables with a staff member on the end of each.
 That was quite an experience.
 They always expected proper manners from the children.
 The food was home-grown, and the milk was fresh from the cow.
 I didn’t care for the vegetables, but I always begged for more fresh, raw milk.
 The flavor was sweet and strong, a very different flavor from a city, store-bought milk.
 Great-grandma packed a jug for our trip home, just for me.
 My most memorable time came on a walk across the road to the farm which supplied most of the food and milk for the orphanage.
 Being from the city, I was unaware of the shock I would receive when I unconsciously grasped the electric fence to aid my hike up the hill.
 While I was listening to the bellowing cows, and the yellow-bellied sapsucker in the Forrest, I suddenly found my backside in the middle of the dirt road!
 While the laughter flowed easily from the children, aside from my embarrassment, I sensed an air of contentment.